Rowmotion on fences: Homomesies for arbitrary and self-dual fences

 (b) Suppose $\cO=\{I_1,\ldots,I_k\}$.
 Similar reasoning as in (a) shows that the hypothesis on $I,\Ib$ implies that $\cOb=\{\Ib_1,\ldots,\Ib_k\}$.
 Now the average of $\chih$ in each pair $\{I_i,\Ib_i\}$ is equal to $n/2$, which implies the same is true of $\cO\uplus\cOb$. \end{proof}

 To turn this last result into a homomesy, take a self-dual $P$ with a given order-reversing bijection $\ka:P\ra P$.
 Consider the group generated by the action of $\rhoh$ and the ideal complement map $I\mapsto\Ib$.
-The orbits of this action will be called {\em superorbits}.
-Note that from the proof of Lemma~\ref{DualOrb}, each superorbit is either an orbit of the action of $\rhoh$ or a union of two such orbits.
+The orbits of this action will be called {\em dihedral group orbits}.
+Note that from the proof of Corollary~\ref{DualOrb}, each dihedral group orbit is either an orbit of the action of $\rhoh$ or a union of two such orbits.
 The next result follows immediately from Corollary~\ref{DualOrb}. \begin{thm} Let $P$ is self-dual with $n=\#P$ and fix an order-reversing bijection $\ka:P\ra P$.
-Then $\chih$ is $(n/2)$-mesic on superorbits.\hqed \end{thm}
+Then $\chih$ is $(n/2)$-mesic on dihedral group orbits.\hqed \end{thm}